You can find the book here: Winter Honeymoon | BLP

 Lynette G. Esposito has been an Adjunct Professor at Rowan University, Burlington County and Camden County Colleges.
 She has taught creative writing and conducted workshops in New Jersey and Pennsylvania.
 Mrs. Esposito holds a BA in English from the University of Illinois and an MA in Creative Writing and English Literature from Rutgers University.
 Her articles have appeared in the national publication, Teaching for Success; regionally in South Jersey Magazine, SJ Magazine.
 Delaware Valley Magazine, and her essays have appeared in Reader’s Digest and The Philadelphia Inquirer.
 Her poetry has appeared in US1, SRN Review, The Fox Chase Review and other literary magazines.
 She has critiqued poetry for local and regional writer’s conferences and served as a panelist and speaker at local and national writer’s conferences.
 She lives with her husband, Attilio, in Mount Laurel, NJ.

 *Books no longer appearing on this list have been reviewed, were sent out for possible review.
-Those not picked up have been donated to local charitable thrift shops.
+Those not picked up have been donated to little free library locations or local charitable thrift shops.

 By Jacob M. Appel